What requirements must fish and seafood comply with to be allowed on the European market?

 As described in our trend study, sustainability certification can no longer be viewed as a niche requirement.
 Although it was previously only required in the retail market in north-western Europe, retailers in other parts of Europe and the foodservice market have nowadays also started to use sustainability certification as a market access requirement.

 The most commonly accepted sustainability certification scheme in Europe for wild-caught seafood is from the Marine Stewardship Council (MSC).
 The most commonly accepted sustainability scheme for cultivated seafood is from the Aquaculture Stewardship Council (ASC).
-Although there are other certification schemes (Friends of the Sea, GLOBALG.A.P., Best Aquaculture Practices), they are still considered to be niche market requirements.
+If you do not have a sustainability certification yet, having a Fishery Improvement Project (FIP) in progress can also help you to find buyers and gain market access.

 Market acceptance of sustainability schemes might change once more retailers and other distributors commit to source-certified seafood only from schemes that have been benchmarked by the Global Sustainable Seafood Initiative (GSSI).
 Once more certification schemes have been benchmarked, retailers are unlikely to commit to a single scheme, but will instead commit to any scheme that has been benchmarked positively by the GSSI.